 - 1. CFBHN activities to prevent and detect fraud and abuse include, at minimum, the following: - a.
-Written policies, procedures, and standards of conduct that articulate agencies' commitment to comply with all applicable federal and state standards to guard against fraud and abuse.
-The Fraud & Abuse Plan is reviewed and updated by CFBHN annually. - b.
-CFBHN's Continuous Quality Improvement (CQI) department conducts site reviews of each subcontracted NSP and audits a random sample of treatment records, including a review of services paid data. - c.
-CFBHN maintains a quality assurance and review process requirement for each subcontractor and a process for filing grievances. - d.
-CFBHN maintains procedures that require prompt repayment of funds paid in error and correcting the corresponding billing data.
-If found during the year, the NSP will reduce its invoice by backing out the units from the data system. - e.
+Written policies, procedures, and standards of conduct that articulate agencies commitment to comply with all applicable Federal and state standards to guard against fraud and abuse.
+The Fraud & Abuse Plan is reviewed and updated by the organization on an annual basis. - b.
+CFBHN's QI department conduct site reviews of each contracted NSP and audits a random sample of treatment records including a review of claims paid data. - c.
+CFBHN maintains a quality assurance and review process requirement for each contractor and a process for filing grievances. - d.
+CFBHN maintains procedures that require prompt repayment of funds paid in error, and to correct the corresponding billing data.
+If the occurrence is found during the year, the NSP will reduce their invoice by backing out the units from the data system. - e.
 Enforcement of standards that guard against fraud and abuse through guidelines included in each NSP's contract.
-If a significant deficiency in a contracted NSP's delivery of services or a NSP's compliance with any contractual agreement, nothing shall limit or qualify any right or authority of the Department under state or federal law to take action directly against a contracted NSP.
-CFBHN shall ensure that each contracted NSP conducts an end-of-the-year audit, to be reviewed by CFBHN and sent to the

-Department.
-NSPs who do not reach the minimum threshold for federal or state grant dollars are not required to conduct an audit.
+In the event of a Major deficiency in a contracted NSP's delivery of Services or in a NSP's compliance with any contractual agreement, nothing shall limit or qualify any right or authority of DCF under state or federal law to take action directly against a contracted NSP.
+CFBHN shall ensure that each contracted NSP conducts an end of the year audit of which is reviewed by CFBHN and a copy is sent to DCF (NSP's who do not reach the minimum threshold for Federal or State grant dollars are not required to conduct an audit). - f.
+Provision for internal monitoring and auditing including appropriate controls on employee and NSP access to clinical records, billing and accounting records, service authorization records, eligibility data, and related resources that could be used to facilitate fraud or abuse. - g.
+Provision for a prompt response to detected offenses and for the development of corrective action initiatives relating to the Agreement. - h.
+Services may not be provided by the following persons/subcontractors or their affiliates: - Persons who are currently suspended, debarred or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in:

-- f.
-Provision for internal monitoring and auditing, including appropriate controls on employee and NSP access to clinical records, billing and accounting records, service authorization records, eligibility data, and related resources that have potential use to facilitate fraud or abuse. - g.
-Provision for a prompt response to detected offenses and the development of corrective action initiatives relating to the agreement. - h.
-Services may not be provided by the following persons/subcontractors or their affiliates: - Persons who are currently suspended, debarred, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in: - Persons with business activities with the Governments of Sudan and Iran as described in section 219.473, Florida Statutes. - Non-procurement activities under regulations issued pursuant to Executive Order No. 12549 or under guidelines implementing such order. - i.
-CFBHN shall not refer clients to such persons and/or subcontractors, as identified in item h.
-1. above, and shall not accept billings for services by such persons. - j.
+- Persons with business activities with the Governments of Sudan and Iran as described in s.219.473, F.S. - non-procurement activities under regulations issues pursuant to Executive Order No. 12549 or under guidelines implementing such order, - i.
+CFBHN shall not refer clients to such persons and or subcontractors, as identified in item i.
+1. Above, and shall not accept billings for services by such persons. - j.
 NSP may not knowingly have a person described in Item h.
-1. above as a director, officer, partner, or person with beneficial ownership of more than five percent of the organization's equity, or have employment, consulting, or other agreement with a person for the provision of items and services that are significant and material to the organization's obligations. - k.
-Procedures for NSPs to report cases of suspected fraud or abuse involving funds to CFBHN or the Department's Fraud Investigation Unit. - I. The policies and procedures are in conjunction with CFBHN's internal controls.
+1. above as a Director, Officer, Partner, or person with beneficial ownership of more than 5% of organization's equity, or have an employment, consulting, or other agreement with a person for the provision of items and services that are significant and material to the organization's obligations. - k.
+Procedures for NSP to report cases of suspected fraud or abuse involving funds to CFBHN or the DFC Fraud Investigation Unit. - I. The policies and procedures will be in conjunction with CFBHN's internal controls.